adarshkashyap15/Lorentz_1963_problem/README.md

 You can install it using the link [MATLAB](https://www.mathworks.com/products/matlab.html).

 ## Main Code
-I have attached two MATLAB filkes.
+I have attached two MATLAB files.